christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     into Parthian Mithra).
 Philometer then corresponds to Mithradates of Parthia and Mattathius the Hasmonean.
 (Mattath is the Hebrew feminine form of Mattan).\

+Auletes in the name Ptolemy XII Auletes decodes to: The Master of the Winds / The Grand Admiral of the Fleet.
+The root does not derive from a simple musical instrument (flute), but from the ancient Aegean/Thracian root Aulos (a conduit, channel, or pipe of wind/water) and Aura (the wind).
+In the maritime-dominated Bosporan and Egyptian axis, Auletes was a high military-religious title denoting the commander who controls the maritime trade lanes and possesses the divine favor of the winds (the Breath of Life / Spiritus).
+Ptolemy XII wasn't playing a flute in a courtyard; he was the supreme sovereign of the Maritime Silk Road.

 He was also likely Simon Boethus who I identify as (king/Tetrarch) Ptolemy (Alexander) bar Menneus aka Simon Magus.
 The name Boethus comes from Sabazios which is a translation of Zeus (Jupiter to the Romans) in the